 How do we keep our market booth display zero waste?

-Helloooooo, friend
+Helloooooo, friend!

 Tiered Display Stands from OfferUp

-I had spent the day by the water brainstorming what my ideal booth would look like, and it included stands like these.
+I had spent the afternoon by the water brainstorming what my ideal booth would look like, and it included stands like these.
 I took to Pinterest and tried to find something that fit the vision I had, but nothing was quite right.

 I decided to take a peek over at OfferUp just in case there was something over there.